 - 4.1.1 With the exception of their Personal Learning Device (PLD), students are discouraged from bringing their mobile devices (such as mobile phones, blue-tooth ear-pods, Airpods, smart watches, game consoles, etc) to school.
 Students bring their mobile devices to school at their own risk and should exercise care over their own valuables at all times.
 The school will not be held liable or responsible for any loss. - 4.1.2 During curriculum time, students are allowed to use their PLDs for purposes of learning and with permission from the teacher.
-Students should observe teacher's instructions on the use of the devices. - 4.1.3 To maintain a conducive and respectful learning environment, and enable students to focus on learning, students should not access their mobile devices (MDs) from 8.00 a.m.
-(Mon, Tue and Thu) and
+Students should observe teacher's instructions on the use of the devices. - 4.1.3 To maintain a conducive and respectful learning environment, and enable students to focus on learning, students should not access their mobile devices (MDs) from 7.50 a.m.
+(Mon, Tue and Thu) and 8.30 a.m.
+(Wed and Fri) till the end of the school day (including recess and breaks).

-- 8.30 a.m.
-(Wed and Fri) till the end of the school day (including recess). - 4.1.4 All MDs should be turned off (not just put on silent mode) and locked away in their personal lockers before morning assembly. - 4.1.5 At the end of the school day, students will retrieve their MDs from the lockers.
+- 4.1.4 All MDs should be turned off (not just put on silent mode) and locked away in their personal lockers before morning assembly.
+Students who breach these regulation will be managed in accordance to the consequences listed in the table below. - 4.1.5 At the end of the school day, students will retrieve their MDs from the lockers.
 Students must ensure their mobile phones are kept on silent mode as long as they are in school. - 4.1.6 In the case of an emergency, parents/guardians can call the school General Office at 6587 3683 to contact the student.
 Students may use the telephone in the General Office if they need to contact parents/guardians. - 4.1.7 Usage of MDs during official school activities such as CCA, learning journeys and school camps will similarly be subjected to the needs of the activities and teachers' approval to ensure that students focus on the learning activities.